-Confirming a long-standing rumor, Bugatti has confirmed it will introduce a brand-new model named Divo at the end of the month.
+Confirming a long-standing rumor, Bugatti says it will introduce a brand-new model named Divo in August 2018.
 We know very little about the car but it’s shaping up to be a light, handling-focused model built with an emphasis on track performance and an eye turned toward the firm’s coach-building past.

 The Bugatti Divo will make its official debut on August 24, 2018, during The Quail — a Motorsport Gathering, a prestigious event that will take place in scenic Monterey, California.
-Bugatti will make just 40 examples of the model in Molsheim, France, its historic home town.
-Pricing starts at five million euros, a sum that represents approximately $5.6 million at the current conversion rate.
-That’s a hefty sum; the Chiron starts in the vicinity of $3 million, but don’t be surprised if most — or maybe all — of the production run is spoken for by the time Bugatti finally shows the car to the public.
+Bugatti will make just 40 examples of the model in Molsheim, France, its historic hometown.
+Pricing starts at 5 million euros, a sum that represents approximately $5.6 million U.S. at the current conversion rate.
+That’s a hefty sum — the Chiron starts in the vicinity of $3 million — but don’t be surprised if most, if not all, of the production run is spoken for by the time Bugatti finally shows the car to the public.
 The brand’s loyal customers have already seen it behind closed doors and some swiftly made a deposit to reserve an early production slot.

 What’s in a name?
 Why Divo?
 It’s not the male form of diva.
 Bugatti explains it named the model after Albert Divo, a French racing driver who won the grueling Targa Florio race in 1928 and 1929 behind the wheel of one of its cars.

 Updated July 29, 2018: Added Bugatti’s latest video.